Cubs use ninth-inning rally to beat Nationals

 Chicago starter Jon Lester gave up just three hits and one run in six innings with seven strikeouts.

-Washington manager Dusty Baker argued a third strike on his left fielder, Ryan Raburn, in the sixth with home plate umpire Chad Fairchild and then was ejected by first base umpire David Rackley.

-To make matters worse, Washington shortstop Trea Turner left the game in the top of the ninth after he was hit on the right arm by a pitch in the seventh.
+"It was a bad series of events," Baker said of the loss.

 NOTES: Cubs SS Addison Russell (shoulder) was back in the starting lineup for the first time since Sunday, when he left the game in Miami with a sore shoulder.
 He pinch-hit in the Monday and Tuesday games in Washington. ...
-3B-OF Kris Bryant (ankle sprain) did not play after he left Wednesday's game in the fifth inning after stepping on the third-base bag after catching a foul pop.
+3B/OF Kris Bryant (ankle sprain) did not play Thursday .
+He left Wednesday's game in the fifth inning after stepping on the third-base bag after catching a foul pop.
 He could return Tuesday, according to manager Joe Maddon. ...
-Cubs OF Mike Zagunis, who made his MLB debut June 22, was drafted out of Virginia Tech in 2014 by Chicago.
-He walked as a pinch-hitter in the seventh.
+Cubs OF Mike Zagunis, who made his major league debut June 22, was drafted out of Virginia Tech in 2014 by Chicago.
+He walked as a pinch-hitter in the seventh. ...
+Washington manager Dusty Baker was ejected for the first time as the Nationals manager, after arguing a strikeout by Ryan Raburn in the sixth. ...
+Washington SS Trea Turner left the game in the top of the ninth after he was hit by a pitch on the arm in the seventh.
+"It will probably be sore for a couple of days," Baker said. ...
+Washington is the only National League that has not been shutout.

-JAKARTA When an angry mob of Islamists threatened to burn down a place hosting a gay and lesbian film festival in Jakarta in 2010, Indonesian police came to protect those staging it.

-TOKYO Japan's core consumer prices rose 0.4 percent in May from a year earlier, marking the fifth straight month of gains and offering the central bank some hope a strengthening economy will gradually lift inflation toward its ambitious 2 percent target.